 Finding the legal owner of Swaper required quite some effort as their website doesn’t provide any relevant information.

 During our research, we found a name - Marina Tjulinova - in one of the Estonian business registries.
-She appears to be the owner of the platform and Danija confirmed this information.
+She appears to be the platform owner and Danija confirmed this information.

-Marina Tjulinova is the owner of Swaper Platform OU (Estonia) and an IT development company Neotech Development OU (Estonia).
+Marina Tjulinova is the owner of Swaper Platform OU (Estonia), currently in the role of Head of Operations and an IT development company Neotech Development OU (Estonia).

 The connection between Wandoo Finance and Swaper